I have a guest post from Brian on avoiding common fitness relapses.

-- There isn’t enough space in your room to workout effectively.
+- There isn’t enough space in your room to work out effectively.

 Do you struggle with obstacles like the ones listed above?

-So how do you avoid a fitness relapse?
+How do you avoid a fitness relapse?

 Well, it’s not easy, but it is doable.
-Follow the six steps I have listed below and you will be on your way to a PERMANENTLY lean lifestyle with no chance of a fitness relapse.
+Follow the six steps I have listed below, and you will be on your way to a PERMANENTLY lean lifestyle with no chance of a fitness relapse.

-1. Find a workout program that fits into your busy schedule instead of trying to fit your busy schedule into a workout time.
+1. Find a workout program that fits your busy schedule instead of trying to fit your busy schedule into a workout time.

 3. Find workouts that don’t rely on fancy equipment.

-When you are lost or the exercise doesn’t feel right, seek out the help of an expert or trainer.
-Nine times out of ten you can find a good explanation on YouTube or Google of how to perform an exercise.
+When you are lost, or the exercise doesn’t feel right, seek out the help of an expert or trainer.
+Nine times out of ten, you can find a good explanation on YouTube or Google of how to perform an exercise.

 5. Find workouts that can be done anytime/ anywhere.